Berkeley Township School District

-Central Regional High School with 1,568 students in grades 9 - 12.
-The high school district's board of education is composed of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
-Seats on the high school district's board of education are allocated based on the population of the constituent municipalities, with Berkeley Township allocated five of the board's nine seats.
+Central Regional High School with 1,489 students in grades 9–12.
+The high school district's board of education consists of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
+Berkeley Township is allocated five of the board's nine seats.